 - Thomas Drew - 'Homo Liber: Nonconformism and Artistic Self-Expression in 1980s Siberia'

 - Anna Glew - ‘Human Agency and Historical Memory in Ukraine’

 - Baatar Khasanov - ‘The Concept of 'Emptiness' and the Politics of Identity among the Turko-Mongolian Peoples in the Russian Empire, 1830s-1917’

-- Adelaide McGinity-Peebles - ‘Imaging the Russian Heartlands: The Representation of the Provinces in Film, 2003-present’
+- Adelaide McGinity-Peebles - ‘Imaging the Heartlands: Russia’s Provinces and the Cinematic Contestation of post-Soviet Nationhood’